 Eileen has served as the administrator of the Temple Adas Israel in Sag Harbor for the last seven years.
 She is an active member of the Coalition, attending meetings and using her leadership skills and contacts in the community to develop and implement Coalition programming.
 Currently, she is working with Sag Harbor youth to film a public service announcement on social hosting laws.
 Eileen’s outstanding communication, leadership and contacts in the Sag Harbor community, along with her relationships with other religious organizations and youth groups in the Sag Harbor community a make her a key sector representative.

-susan peterson, Civic/Volunteer Group Sector Representative:
+karin schroeder, Civic/Volunteer Group Sector Representative:

-John Oppenheimer, Healthcare Professional Sector Representative:
+Healthcare Professional Sector Representative:

 Nancy Lynott, Governmental Agency with Expertise with the Field of Substance Abuse Sector Representative: